Lex-2008/backup3/README.md

 ### Getting most frequently changed files

-	sqlite3 $BACKUP_DB "SELECT dirname, filename, count(*) AS num FROM history GROUP BY dirname, filename ORDER BY num DESC LIMIT 10;"
+	$SQLITE "SELECT dirname, filename, count(*) AS num FROM history GROUP BY dirname, filename ORDER BY num DESC LIMIT 10;"

 ### Getting latest file in each of "freq" group

-	sqlite3 $BACKUP_DB "SELECT freq, MIN(deleted) FROM history WHERE freq != 0 GROUP BY freq;"
+	$SQLITE "SELECT freq, MIN(deleted) FROM history WHERE freq != 0 GROUP BY freq;"

 Messing with db
 ---------------